How Can We Help?

 - Proposals for projects running July of the application year to June of next year

 Grants will not be awarded: to any religious organization where the funds would be used in whole or in part to further the organization’s religious purposes but solely for secular purposes; to individuals; for any political purposes; for vehicles; or for any endowment funds.
 Funds will not be awarded for programs and/or equipment, etc. that were started, completed, or acquired prior to the grant period.

 - Capital (Equipment/facility repairs, etc.); Estimates must be provided at time of application

 - Direct (Access to programming/support or access for underserved populations)

 BCF does not fund research, scholarship/fellowship, in-kind or product donation, loans, or vehicles.

-BCF grant making is done in compliance with guidelines established by the Council on Foundations National Standards Board as well as Grant Maker Network’s Project Streamline.
+BCF grants are made in compliance with guidelines established by the Council on Foundations National Standards Board as well as Grant Maker Network’s Project Streamline.
 Note that grant funds should not be considered a source of ongoing funding for your organization.
-The following principles guide BCF’s Community Grants Cycle grant-making process:
+The following principles guide our process:

 - Grants should directly benefit the community.
 Provide statistical data, client waiting lists, documentation for lack of services, etc.

 - Priority may be given to proposals that benefit the greatest number of people or the most under-served populations.